MicrosoftDocs/learn/learn-pr/bicep/deploy-azure-resources-by-using-bicep-templates/includes/5-add-flexibility-by-using-parameters-and-variables.md

 ### Use parameter values in the template

-Once you've declared a variable, you can refer to it within the rest of the template.
+Once you've declared a parameter, you can refer to it within the rest of the template.
 Let's see how you can use your new parameter within the resource definition:

 :::code language="bicep" source="code/5-parameter-value.bicep" highlight="2":::